 Driven to Improve the Lives of People Living with Neurodegenerative Diseases

-Neuraltus Pharmaceuticals, Inc. is a privately-held biopharmaceutical company dedicated to the development of therapeutics to treat neurodegenerative diseases including amyotrophic lateral sclerosis (ALS), Parkinson's disease, and Alzheimer's disease as well as inherited metaboloic disorders such as Fabry's disease and Gaucher's disease which also result in neuronal cell death.
+Neuraltus Pharmaceuticals, Inc. is a privately-held biopharmaceutical company dedicated to the development of therapeutics to treat neurodegenerative diseases including amyotrophic lateral sclerosis (ALS), Parkinson's disease, and Alzheimer's disease as well as inherited metabolic disorders such as Fabry's disease and Gaucher's disease which also result in neuronal cell death.

 Every Neuraltus employee is dedicated to advancing therapies that have the potential to make a difference in the lives of people living with these often devastating neurological conditions.
 We combine world-class scientific expertise, a robust patent portfolio and a strong commitment to working with the patient community to develop innovative treatments.
 Neuraltus is configured as a “virtual” drug development organization.
 We have a small internal team and a network of experienced advisors and service providers to advance our development programs.